 This crock pot beef tips and gravy is super quick and super delish too!
 You'll not have leftovers of this yumminess so if you want to freeze some for later, you might want to double it.
 Oh, and btw...it makes a great dump-and-go freezer meal too.

 So, it works as a 2-minute dump and go recipe, you can freeze the leftovers (if there are any) and you can freeze it beforehand for a quick and easy emergency meal too.
 Winner the whole way around with this one!

 Prep Directions for Crock Pot Beef Tips and Gravy

-There’s no magic, no bells or whistles or anything difficult about this recipe.
+There's no magic, no bells or whistles, or anything difficult about this recipe.
 What you see is what you need.
-NO extra water, milk or anything else.
-You CAN add a little water if you’re going to be gone longer than 6 to 8 hours but it isn’t necessary.
+NO extra water, milk, or anything else.
+You CAN add a little water or beef broth if you're going to be gone longer than 6 to 8 hours but it isn't necessary.